17 Types Of Rakes (Uses & Pictures)

 Hay rake

 A hay rake is another large option you don’t see in the average suburban home.
 These tools are more common on small farms.
 They’ll find more use there since they’re for gathering hay or, conversely, spreading it out.
-These types of rakes feature a wide head and strong metal tines and, like landscape rakes, are meant to cover a lot of ground at once.
+These types feature a wide head and strong metal tines and, like landscape rakes, are meant to cover a lot of ground at once.

 These operate in one of two ways.
 You can opt for the old-fashioned way and use a hay rake that you pull along manually.
-For a faster, more efficient option, there are hay rakes you can attach to the back of a vehicle like a tractor to pull them along.
+For a faster, more efficient option, there are models you can attach to the back of a vehicle like a tractor to pull them along.
 This would definitely help you conserve energy, too.

 Roof Rake